Elysia-simp/Pride-Shader/README.md

 everything written here was originally written by QualiArts and as such they have every right to request a take down (All I did was simplify most of their functions)

+You'll also need to use any Stencil shaders (like alphaeye) and have it support the hair's alphamap for stencils with eyebrows and eyes

 # Prerequisites
 1) obviously a way to decrypt/rip the game
 2) models exported with [minmode's PMX noesis script](https://www.deviantart.com/minmode/art/Update-1-6-Noesis-PMX-VMD-export-809252773)